diceid/sample-issuer-app/README.md

    - Issuers sends credential offer to Holder.
 The REST API used for credential offer is: https://futurebank.wiprobc.com/swagger-ui.html#/credentials-controller/, POST
 /api/credentialoffer.
 In the sample issuer application, the schema attribute values are taken as input.
 It also takes connection id as input which can be obtained from invitation URL.
    - Once Holder receives the offer, holder accepts and sends credential request
-   - After receiving credential request from holder, credential is issued with API: https://futurebank.wiprobc.com/swagger-ui.html#/credentials-controller/, POST /api/issue-credential/records/{credential_exchange_id}/issue.
-One can get Credential exchange id from credential-offer API output <br>
+   - After receiving credential request from holder, DICE Issuer paltform will automatically issue credential with API: https://futurebank.wiprobc.com/swagger-ui.html#/credentials-controller/, POST /api/issue-credential/records/{credential_exchange_id}/issue.
+Credential exchange id is obtained from Credential-offer API output

  ## Flow Diagram